Special Collections Policies

 Patrons may request physical or digital copies of materials held by Special Collections and Archives.
 Generally, copies are provided free of charge, within reason.
 Reproduction requests that total less than 25 pages, require a low resolution for scanning, are easily handled in a flatbed scanner, and are in stable condition should be provided at no charge.
 Items that are bound may require equipment not immediately available in Special Collections and Archives and may delay fulfillment of a request.

-When a reproduction request exceeds the parameters listed above, it may be appropriate to assess a reproduction fee.
-Again, a $25 fee will be assessed in half-hour increments.
+When a reproduction request exceeds the parameters listed above, it may be appropriate to assess a reproduction fee of $25 for each additional half-hour increment.
 Examples of reproduction requests that may necessitate a fee include scanning very large or fragile items, duplicating audio or video materials, or scanning numerous photograph negatives.

 An estimate of probable reproduction fees will be provided to a patron in advance of any work being completed.
 In general, if the time needed to complete a request exceeds the estimate, Special Collections and Archives representatives should not assess any additional fee.
 Consultation will be done with the Head of the department.